mikiz1738/CMPM-121-Team-15-Group-Project-/README.md

 Looking back on how we achieved the new F2 requirements, our team's plan and approach have undergone several adjustments as we integrated the external and internal DSLs and refined our design goals.
 Initially, we planned to create an alternate platform for our game by shifting from TypeScript to JavaScript.
 However, after considering the technical complexity and the integration challenges this would introduce with our DSLs and other game features, we decided to stick with TypeScript.
 This decision was influenced by our growing understanding of how deeply our design choices (like the external and internal DSLs) are intertwined with the TypeScript, and switching languages would require us to rework key parts of our game, adding unnecessary overhead.
 Staying with TypeScript has allowed us to streamline development, as we can better utilize its type-checking capabilities and advanced tooling, making our DSLs easier to manage and ensuring that our design patterns stay consistent.

 For the roles, ur team’s approach to roles also shifted significantly.
 Initially, we had a clear division of responsibilities: Justin Xu as Tools Lead, Michael Wong as Engine Lead, and Vivian Kim as Design Lead.
 This structure gave us a strong starting point, but as the project progressed and the tasks became more interconnected and challenging, so we found ourselves naturally gravitating toward a more collaborative approach.

+Reflection (F3):
+Throughout this stage in our development, we primarily focused on integrating translations as seen through steps F3.a and F3.b.
+Building upon the previous F0, F1, F2 requirements, we attempted to add on to the text message UI from previous assignments by adding a help screen that would allow the player to change the text to their desired language.
+Much like the previous devlog, we realized that the roles that we initially planned out for ourselves would intersect, leading to each team member having to take on multiple responsibilities that were initially assigned to different people.
+Given our current changes, our design is much more supporting when it comes to giving the player more feedback as the help tab makes it easier for players to read and understand the process of how our game functions.